EricThomson/pandastim/readme.md

 - Make abstract stimulus class, drift/static are instances?
   - turn creation of texture_stage (componenttype/format setting) into a method
 - To make plaids is pretty easy, just supereimpose two guys at two angles as in BinocularDrift fail 1am 3//9/19.
+- Show a huge set of possible stimuli to show: the basis set (including plaids)
+- orientation, velocity, color, spatial frequency, temporal frequency.
+All of these can be shown in a binocular fashion and we can get a functional decomposition...don't need inter-individual differences, can get intra-indivfidual differences and see effects on OMR in the circuitry based on pretectal activity and fiferences in functional connectivity, a kind of internal control.
+There is nothing magical about moving sinusoids or gratings: what we can have moving will reveal the functional architecture of the visual system.

 #### Notes
 - panda3d doesn't listen to windows scale setting, so 800 is 800.